molpopgen/fwdpy11/doc/examples/pickling.rst

 .. warning::
     If you are simulating very large populations and/or a very large number of mutations, it is possible to run out of memory during pickling.
 When this occurs, exceptions will be thrown from fwdpp and translated to a Python RuntimeError.
+The cases where we have experienced such failures is when simulating on the order of 10 megabases of variation under the Tennessen_ model of European demography.
+The last few time points of that model involve very large population sizes.

     Future versions of fwdpy11 may allow direct serialization to a file, which avoids this problem at the cost of a less convenient API.
+A workaround is to pickle a sample from the population, rather than the whole thing.
+In this case, you may also wish to pickle the fixations, etc., or whatever additional data you may need.

 .. testcode::